COVESA/ifex/docs/static-files-and-layers.md

 ```

-There is not a fixed list of layer types - some may be standardized and
+Note: There is not a fixed list of layer types -- while some might be agreed
-defined, and therefore documented, but the design is there to allow many
+upon in a community and documented within the IFEX project, the capability is
-extensions that have not yet been invented or agreed upon.
+also there to allow extensions that have not yet been envisioned.
+Some aspects
+of API and system design might be unique to one company's way of working, and
+therefore defined and used only there.

 # DEPLOYMENT LAYER